Gemma History, Family Crest & Coats of Arms

 The surname Gemma was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
-The family were well established in the region of Calvados and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.
+The family were well established in the region of Calvados at that time.

 This web page shows only a small excerpt of our Gemma research.
 Another 84 words (6 lines of text) covering the years 181 and 1813 are included under the topic Early Gemma History in all our PDF Extended History products and printed products wherever possible.